Equinix NY4 Secaucus — The Center of US Financial Market Infrastructure and Equinix Data Center NYC Independent Guide

 You can access the ecosystem without direct NY4 presence if:

-The cross-connect alternative: Companies that need ecosystem connectivity but not direct NY4 presence can often achieve their requirements through a cross-connect from a nearby facility — Equinix NY2, DataBank New Jersey, or other Secaucus area options — to NY4 directly.
+The cross-connect alternative: Companies evaluating data center migration or a move to the NY4 ecosystem can often achieve their requirements through a cross-connect from a nearby facility. — Equinix NY2, DataBank New Jersey, or other Secaucus area options — to NY4 directly.
 This provides access to NY4 cross-connects and ecosystem connectivity at meaningfully lower base infrastructure costs.

 We model both options — direct NY4 presence and ecosystem access via cross-connect from a nearby facility — for every financial services client whose requirements sit in the gray zone between clearly needing NY4 and clearly not needing it.
 The comparison often surprises clients in both directions.